 A Websense X10G security blade that is not serving as the policy source can be designated to run either user directory and filtering or filtering only.
-A blade in either of these settings must point to a policy source blade or server.

-- A user directory and filtering security blade is a secondary blade, a lightweight version of the policy source machine.
+- ◆ A user directory and filtering security blade is a secondary blade, a lightweight version of the policy source machine.
 It runs:

 - Policy Server

 - User Service

 - Usage Monitor

 - Filtering Service

+- Control Service

 - Directory Agent

-- Control Service

-- Content Gateway (Web Security Gateway)
+- Websense Content Gateway module

 - Network Agent (optional on blade in slot 16 only)